benaug/SCR_SingleCatch/README.md

 4/7/25: Added a version with a spatial density covariate.
 Realized N is random in the data generator, so data realizations with larger realized Ns take longer to run.

+4/8/25: Added a version with a behavioral response to capture.
+The assumption is that an individual has to be actually captured, not "latently captured" to undergo a trap response.
+Therefore, the capture states (first/subsequent) are observed from the observed capture history.
+Observation model parameters are estimated quite imprecisely, particularly first capture p0 and sigma when the trap response is positive.
+What happens in this situation is that previously captured individuals at a trap almost always get there before previously uncaptured individuals an so more first captures are "blocked" that subsequent captures.
+I haven't tested this version, yet.